 Offered in four sizes—small, medium, large, and x-large (a size chart is provided to help you determine the correct size based on your pup’s measurements)—these 100-percent cotton, anti-slip dog socks are functional and cute-to-boot.
 They are made with the latest anti-slip grip technology to prevent slipping on surfaces like hardwood floors, so your dog can run and play indoors all day with ease.
+No more Tom Cruise in Risky Business impressions (or uncontrollably running into walls) for your four-legged friend.
 To ensure the socks stay on, there is a removable velcro band you can button onto the sock if needed.
 Cozy dog slippers vibes commence!

 Best dog shoes for hot pavement: QUMY Dog Shoes

 High-quality fabrics not only protect your pup’s paws from hot pavement, but also allow them to breathe.
 QUMY

 What makes these kicks great is that they are designed with a tight woven air mesh that keeps debris out of the shoe while providing great ventilation on summer walks.
 Your dog’s paws will be protected from the hot pavement with the tough, anti-slip sole.
 Additionally, the reflective straps are adjustable so they will actually stay on your dog’s paws.
 These best-selling dog shoes for hot pavement are offered in six sizes—all you have to do is measure the widest part of your dog’s paw while they’re standing.
 Lastly, they are a beautiful turquoise color, which, let’s face it, can be every dog’s color.
 Your dog will definitely prefer ruuuuff wear over rough pads.